VladimirAlexiev/crunchbase-fibo/README.md

 ## Acknowledgements

-I am grateful to Elisa Kendall and Pawel Garbacz for their feedback on my IPO representation in FIBO.
+- I am grateful to Elisa Kendall and Pawel Garbacz for their feedback on my IPO representation in FIBO.
+- I am especially grateful to Elisa Kendall or updating the example to FIBO version 2024Q1.

 ## References